awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_async/Readme.md

         String reportName = "PhotoReport.xls";
         att.setFileName(reportName);

-        // Add the attachment to the message msg.addBodyPart(att);
+        // Add the attachment to the message. msg.addBodyPart(att);

-        // Try to send the email
+        // Try to send the email.
         try {
             System.out.println("Attempting to send an email through Amazon SES " + "using the AWS SDK for Java...");